toshi0607/Go-FAQ-Japanese-Edition/original.md

 mutexes and such under the covers.

-One of the most successful models for providing high-level linguistic support for concurrency comes from Hoare's Communicating Sequential Processes, or CSP.
+One of the most successful models for providing high-level linguistic support for concurrency comes from Hoare’s Communicating Sequential Processes, or CSP.
 Occam and Erlang are two well known languages that stem from CSP.
-Go's concurrency primitives derive from a different part of the family tree whose main contribution is the powerful notion of channels as first class objects.
+Go’s concurrency primitives derive from a different part of the family tree whose main contribution is the powerful notion of channels as first class objects.
 Experience with several earlier languages has shown that the CSP model fits well into a procedural language framework.